Everyone is talking about context engineering.

 They are now building the wrong thing faster, with more confidence, and with better-formatted code.
 The AI didn't fail.
 The specification was never written.

 This is the danger of optimizing the downstream layer first.
 Better execution creates false confidence.
 The outputs look polished, so the team assumes the direction is right.
-They skip the hard work of defining intent because the easy work of improving context produces visible results immediately.

 Then, engineer context.
 Structure how that intent reaches the AI — through system prompts, retrieved documents, tool schemas, memory, or whatever your stack requires.